Matching Cuts in Graphs of High Girth and H-Free Graphs: Hardness for Forbidden Subdivided H-Graphs

 \begin{theorem} For every $i\geq 1$, {\sc Disconnected Perfect Matching} is \NP-complete for $(H_1^*,\ldots,H_i^*)$-free graphs. \end{theorem}

 \begin{proof} Fix an integer $i\geq 1$.
-As the class of $(H_1^*,\ldots,H_i^*)$-free graphs is contained in the class of $(H_1^*,\ldots,H_{i-1}^*)$-free graphs if $i\geq 2$, we may assume without loss of generality that $i$ is odd (we need this assumption at a later place in our proof).
+As the class of $(H_1^*,\ldots,H_i^*)$-free graphs is contained in the class of $(H_1^*,\ldots,H_{i-1}^*)$-free graphs if $i\geq 2$, we may assume without loss of generality that $i$ is even (we need this assumption at a later place in our proof).
 We reduce from {\sc Disconnected Perfect Matching} itself.
-Let $G=(V,E)$ be a graph.
-We replace every edge $uv\in E$ by the graph $G_{uv}^i$ (see Figure \ref{fig:gadget}).
-Let $G'=(V',E')$ be the resulting graph.
+Let $G=(V,E)$ be a connected graph.

+Let $uv$ be an edge of $G$.
+We recall the edge operation displayed in Figure~\ref{fig:gadget}, which when applied on $uv$ replaces $uv$ by the subgraph $G_{uv}^i$.
+Recall that in the resulting graph, $u$ and $v$ are the only vertices from $G_{uv}^i$ that may have neighbours outside $G_{uv}^i$.